Law books on a desk

 Implications

-Verdict: The appeal was allowed.
-The immunity from suit for breach of duty previously enjoyed by expert witnesses was abolished.
+Verdict: Appeal allowed by majority (5-2).
+The immunity from suit for breach of duty enjoyed by expert witnesses in relation to evidence given in court or views expressed in anticipation of court proceedings was abolished.

 Source: Jones v Kaney [2011] UKSC 13 (29 March 2011)